symphonycms/wg/docs/working/pages.markdown

 # A view on static pages #

-First of all: let me say that _'all roads lead to Rome'_, meaning that this article is a single view of a single person on how to combine static and dynamic content in Symphony.
+First of all: let me say that "all roads lead to Rome", meaning that this article is a single view of a single person on how to combine static and dynamic content in Symphony.
 It summarizes the things I've learned about this from when I started with Symphony until today.

 ## First timers, beware! ##

 A common feature of many content management systems is the ability to build a tree-like structure of pages.
-This allows you to create pages with a parent-child relationship, and defining some basic content fields such as a title and body.
+This allows you to create pages with a parent-child relationship, and define some basic content fields such as a title and body.

 First-time users of Symphony often try to mimic this with their first websites (I know I did!)
 For example, you might create a section called 'Pages' and add some fields like 'title', 'body' and 'parent' ('parent' is a dynamic selectbox, with which you can select other entries of the Pages section to use as parent).
 Next, you'd create a single page (called 'content' for example), with a parameter 'handle' or 'id' to get the right entry out of your Pages section.
 This might work, but it has some serious drawbacks: